dshreyash-108/eco-challenger/README.md

    ECOCHALLENGE_SESSION_HASH - a random secure string for saving your user sessions

 In `frontend/` run `npm start` and in `backend/` run `nodemon server`

+Also I'm keeping my openweathers api key in the code itself for now so that you can access it faster.